milesjwinter/DECO_scripts/README.md

 Base script for applying CNN predictions to new DECO images
 ## reverse_lookup.py
 Finds the country of origin for DECO events based on metadata
+## rotated_dcgan_deco.py
+Implemention of DCGAN in TFLearn using data augmentation to generate images from a rotation invariant dataset.
 ## zoom_predictions.py
 Updates script for applying CNN predictions to new DECO images.
 Designed to integrated with the nightly processing pipeline.